jfarmer/example-express-authentication-knex/README.md

 ## Requirements

-This example requires Node.js and a local PostgreSQL database.
+This example requires Node.js and a working local PostgreSQL database.

+It uses the [bulma][url-bulma] CSS framework for the layout.

 ## Getting Started